JacksonReedAPCSA/doctor-simulator/README.md

 # doctor-simulator
-Jackson-Reed High School java project by Damian and Andrei Please find extensions for idea in DoctorSimulator.java
+Jackson-Reed High School java project by Damian and Andrei please find extensions for idea in DoctorSimulator.java
 Copied:
 /**
  * A NOT SO ACCURATE DOCTOR SIMULATOR, TRY TO KEEP YOUR PATIENT ALIVE